confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 ## **Congratulations!**

-You've successfully built and deployed a complete event-driven microservices application using Confluent Cloud!
+You've successfully deployed and interacted with a complete event-driven microservices application using Confluent Cloud!

 This pattern can be extended to all kinds of real-world applications beyond pizza delivery - from financial transactions, to IoT systems, to customer experiences.